BlueTeamBlake/BlueTeamBlake/README.md

 ## 🧠 About Me

-- 🔐 5+ years sales, trying to transition to cyber, Sec+ Certified
+- 🔐 Sec+ Certified, 5+ years sales, trying to transition to cyber
 - 🐍 Python Programmer as a hobby
 - 🏗️ I build projects based off courses (for now)
 - 📍 Soon to be based in Scottsdale, AZ